 - See above, and magnesium decreases spasm, which is often a large part of cramps before a period.
 I wouldn’t recommend a bath while you are having a period, but a few baths right beforehand and throughout the month can work wonders.

 - See above.
 Migraines also tend to involve spasmodic pain.
 There are many studies linking low magnesium levels (among other nutrients) to migraines.

 High blood pressure

-- Again with the spasm component.
-If blood vessels are constricted due to chronic stress, coffee, or a multitude of other issues, magnesium will help the blood vessels to relax.
+- If blood vessels are constricted due to chronic stress, coffee, or a multitude of other issues, magnesium will help the blood vessels to relax.
 This does not include the physical blocks in the vessels, such as plaques, however there is some evidence that Epsom salts can help prevent hardening of the arteries and other cardiovascular issues.

 - Epsom salts can help with the constriction and spasm that happen in the bronchioles (magnesium is commonly deficient in asthma patients).
 The sulfate can help form the most potent antioxidant in the body, glutathione, which is extremely helpful to the lungs.